flectra-hq/flectra/doc/setup/install.rst

 sometimes preferable to not mix your distribution python modules packages with globally installed python modules with pip.

-This section will explain how to run Odoo in a such isolated Python environment.
+This section will explain how to run Flectra in a such isolated Python environment.

 Here we are going to use virtualenvwrapper_ which is a set of shell scripts that makes the use of virtualenv easier.